The Thaumaturge

 The Thaumaturge is a 2024 isometric role-playing game developed by Fool's Theory and published by 11 Bit Studios.
 The player controls Wiktor Szulski, a detective that returns to a supernatural Warsaw in 1905 to investigate the mysterious death of his father.
-The Thaumaturge was released in March 2024 for Microsoft Windows and in December 2024 for PlayStation 5 and Xbox Series X/S.
+The Thaumaturge was released in March 2024 for Windows and in December 2024 for PlayStation 5 and Xbox Series X/S.

 Gameplay

 The player can choose abilities to use, displayed as cards over opponents' heads.

-The game takes place in chapters, during which the player can an explore an area, interacting with NPCs, engaging in combat and completing quests.
+The game takes place in chapters, during which the player can explore an area, interacting with NPCs, engaging in combat and completing quests.
 The player can engage human foes and supernatural ones in turn-based combat, where they are able to use the abilities of ghostly salutors to win brawls.
-Each salutor represents a human flaw, Recklessness can break enemies' focus, but at added risk to the player, while Pride does damage to foes and heals Wiktor simultaneously.
+Each salutor represents a human flaw; Recklessness can break enemies' focus, but at added risk to the player, while Pride does damage to foes and heals Wiktor simultaneously.

 Outside of combat, salutors can also be used in dialogue to manipulate specific flaws in characters to learn more or to avoid fights.
 Depending on the player's stats or choices, certain options might be available or not.
 Right-clicking allows the player to use Wiktor's perception, able to see traces left behind in the world, from thoughts to knowledge about an object.
 This knowledge can then be used to solve mysteries in the game world.